-The first thing you notice about Atlanta-raised singer/songwriter Riley is how self-assured she is at seventeen.
+The first thing you notice about Atlanta-raised singer/songwriter Riley is how self-assured she is at eighteen.
 “I want to record an album,” she says.
 “I want people to relate to my lyrics the way I’ve related to other people in my life.
 I want to do tours.
 I love when the audience sings along with words I’ve written.”
 Her vocal virtuosity is undeniable too.
 But neither trait marks her as an outlier, not among what a new book calls Alpha Girls.

 Twenty-first century girls rule.
 Beyonce, Adele, Lady Gaga, Rihanna, P!nk, Katy Perry, Kelly Clarkson, Taylor Swift – none has a legitimate male counterpart, in profile, sales, or cultural relevance.
 Guy singers skate by on their female appeal.
 Boys even take a beating in the lyrics of the songs on the radio.
 “Blow Me.”
 “Mr. Know It All.”
 “We Are Never Ever Ever Getting Back Together.”
 Turns out they’re not so exceptional these days: confident young women.